 What is the Mercerization

 The mercerization is a chemical-physical treatment.
-Because the chemical is per serving esotemica chemical cellulose chain through a caustic fluid (preferably sodium hydroxide, but it is also possible with lithium hydroxide, potassium hydroxide and other caustic) this reaction causes a physical change in the structure of the polymer also permanent.
+Chemical because it occurs for exothermic chemical reaction in the cellulose chain through a caustic fluid (preferably sodium hydroxide, but it is also possible with lithium hydroxide, potassium hydroxide and other caustic) this reaction causes a physical change in the structure of the polymer also permanent.

 It is applied to cellulosic yarns and fabrics, the stage prior to dyeing, the treatment changes the structure of the fiber constituting the yarns.